jeremiah-shaulov/deno_php_world/README.md

 // and at last, terminate the interpreter await g.exit();
 ```
-There are 2 configurable settings:
+There are 3 configurable settings:

 1. `settings.php_cli_name` - PHP-CLI command name.
 2. `settings.unix_socket_name` - On Windows this setting is ignored.
 Name of unix-domain socket to use on non-Windows systems.
 By default it's `/tmp/deno-php-commands-io`.
 Setting it to empty string causes `php_world` to use TCP sockets, as on Windows.
 Currently Deno requires `--unstable` flag when using unix-domain sockets.
 And the `--allow-net` flag is only needed if using TCP.
+3. `settings.stdout` - allows to redirect PHP process echo output (see below).

 ### Interface